UofT-HPRC/tpdp/simulation_idioms/using_sonar/README.txt

 simulation that ends the test, but here's the problem: the test ends as soon as it sees the first instance of end_vector.
 So, we use flags in kind of the same way that you might use pthread_join.
 Hopefully that makes sense.

+By the way: you might have issues with simulations running forever.
+One way to prevent this is to have a separate Thread which simply ends the simulation after a maxium amount of time:

+    timeout_thd = Thread()
+    timeout_thd.add_delay("5000ns")
+    timeout_thd.display("Simulation timed out!")
+    timeout_thd.end_vector()

+    tv.add_thread(timeout_thd)

 ===========================================================
 GENERATE THE SYSTEMVERILOG TESTBENCH AND RUN THE SIMULATION